 Having a career that is centered around helping and supporting other women during their birthing experience is exciting and exhilarating.
 And doulas get to do it every day.
 But before you jump in with both feet, you may have some questions about training, certification, what a doula salary looks like, what a typical month looks like, how many hours doulas work, and how to have a successful doula career.

 How Many Births Do You Attend Each Month For A Good Doula Salary?

 The number of births you attend every month depends on you and how many clients you take on.
 It is important to remember that every client you take on requires a lot of dedicated time, including prenatal visits, the birth itself, and post-natal visits.

-How Much Can You Expect to Earn Per Birth?
+How Much Can You Expect to Earn Per Birth Towards A Doula Salary?

 Because your doula business is your own, you can set your prices based on the services you offer.
 Most doulas offer different packages to accommodate different clients’ budgets and needs.
 Additionally, the cost can be determined by the different qualifications each doula has, such as massage, nursing, photography, or childbirth education.